si00yun/Creative-coding-major-project-sipu0641/README.md

 ## My Individual Approach to Animation
 - This project is user input project,which let user's input influence how the graphics appear on the canvas
-- Compared with the others in my group, my version is mainly characterized by:
+- Compared with the others in my group, my version is defined by a fully user-driven output, where all visual changes depend on clicks and key interactions.
-  - 1.**User-driven output**:The content presented on the screen will be entirely based on user behavior
-  - 2.**Interaction as the main driver**:Mouse clicks create ripple effects, and key presses control circle creation, colors, and playback.

-## Visual Inspiration
+### Visual Inspiration
 - The falling effect of the circles is inspired by: [Snowflakes in p5.js](https://p5js.org/examples/classes-and-objects-snowflakes/)
   - This gave me the idea to make the circles keep falling and let users control the animation, which makes the visuals feel more dynamic.
 - The mouse interaction is inspired by: